Hour of Code at City Year Detroit

 Why isn’t my phone charging?
-Why isn’t my vacuum cleaner working, or how can I get my computer to do what I want it to?
+Why isn’t my vacuum cleaner working?
+How can I get my computer to do what I want it to?
 How do I use all the bells and whistles on today’s devices?
-Shiny cases, large warning labels, and a technical language barrier scare a lot of everyday users away from trying to understand the basics about how technology works in their lives.
-The words “Tech Education” and “Technical Proficiency” are overly broad, possibly intimidating statements.
+Shiny cases, large warning labels and a technical language barrier scare a lot of everyday users away from trying to understand the basics about how technology works in their lives.
+The words “tech education” and “technical proficiency” are overly broad, possibly intimidating statements.
 However, most people’s interest lies somewhere in the middle.

 Our computer teacher, Ms. Wesley, goes far beyond just teaching about computers in her class.
 When she teaches students how to use tools like PowerPoint, for example, she also educates them on their potential.
-She goes a step further and introduces how this tool can be applied to post-secondary education at historically black colleges and universities as well as options for paying for college as DPSCD (Detroit Public Schools Community District) students.
-She introduces younger kids to typing using home row keys and all their fingers, and operational logic using coding games.
-Over the course of their years with her, she exposes them to audio programs, video-making, more coding, etc. Ms. Wesley focuses on bringing relevancy from their personal lives, passions, communities, and social justice to garner interest in her lessons and what technology can do for her students.
-Some of it, is hands-on in her classroom, while other content is based off the media interests the students have.
-She develops the curriculum based on what is available to her and what is valuable to her students
+She goes a step further and introduces how this tool can be applied to postsecondary education at historically black colleges and universities as well as options for paying for college as Detroit Public Schools Community District students.
+She introduces younger kids to typing using home row keys and all their fingers and to operational logic using coding games.
+Over the course of their years with her, she exposes them to audio programs, video-making, more coding, etc. Ms. Wesley focuses on bringing relevancy from their personal lives, passions, communities and social justice to garner interest in her lessons and what technology can do for her students.
+Some of it is hands-on in her classroom, while other content is based off the media interests the students have.
+She develops the curriculum based on what is available to her and what is valuable to her students.